TristanCavite/Faculty-of-Engineering/README.md

 ### Admin

-- `/Admin/faculty` → faculty dashboard and subpages
+- `/Admin/faculty` → faculty profile
-- `/Admin/head-admin` → head admin dashboard and subpages
+- `/Admin/head-admin` → faculty profile and department/degree program pages
 - `/Admin/super-admin` → super admin dashboard and subpages

 Route access is guarded with middleware for authentication and role-based checks, plus extra checks for module permissions where needed.